Avian malaria: Parasite species

 There exists much controversy on what corresponds as a species in avian malaria parasites.
 The Latin binomials nomenclature used to describe Plasmodium and Hemoproteus parasites is based on a restricted set of morphological characteristics and the restriction to which parasites of birds they are able to infect.
 Therefore, considering co-speciation events or even species diversity for malaria parasites is surrounded by much disagreement.
 Molecular tools have directed classification towards a phylogenetic definition of lineages, based on sequence divergence and the range of hosts in which the parasite can be found.
 The diversity of avian malaria parasites and other haemosporidia is extremely large, and previous studies have found that the number of parasites approximates the number of hosts, with significant host switching events and parasite sharing.
 The current approach suggests amplification of the cytochrome b gene of the parasite and the reconstruction of genealogies based on this information.
-Due to the large amount of lineages and different host species, a public database called MalAvi has been created to encourage sharing these sequences and aid in understanding the diversity of these parasites.
-Considering that no other genetic markers have been developed for this group of parasites, a ~1.2-4% sequence divergence has been determined as a cutoff value to distinguish between different parasite lineages.
+Due to the large number of lineages and different host species, a public database called MalAvi has been created to encourage sharing these sequences and aid in understanding the diversity of these parasites.
+Considering that no other genetic markers have been developed for this group of parasites, a ~1.2–4% sequence divergence has been determined as a cutoff value to distinguish between different parasite lineages.
 The molecular approach has also allowed direct comparisons between host phylogenies and parasite genealogies, and significant co-speciation has been found based on event-based-matching of phylogenetic trees.

 Phylogeny of malaria parasites

-To date, there is no specific phylogeny for avian malaria parasites and related haemosporidian parasites.
+There is no specific phylogeny for avian malaria parasites and related haemosporidian parasites.
 However, given that malaria parasites can be found in reptiles, birds and mammals, it is possible to combine the data from these groups and a well resolved large phylogeny is available.
 For over a century, parasitologists classified malaria parasites based on morphological and life-history traits and new molecular data shows that these have variable phylogenetic signals.
 The current approach suggests that Plasmodium species infecting birds and squamate reptiles belong to one clade, and mammalian lineages belonging to a separate clade.
 In the case of Haemoproteus, this group has traditionally been classified based on the vector host, with one clade being transmitted to columbiform birds by hippoboscid flies and a second group transmitted by biting midges to other avian families.
 The molecular data supports this approach and suggests reclassifying the later group as Parahaemoproteous.